project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/133-john-arbuckle-on-the-role-of-pigs-in-regenerative-ag-and-why-we-have-to-build-brands.md

 ---
-title: 133 John Arbuckle on the role of pigs in regenerative ag and why we have to build brands
+title: 133 John Arbuckle On The Role Of Pigs In Regenerative Ag And Why We Have To Build Brands
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-09-28)